 Working of the Internet

-The Internet is a network created by the interconnection of a large number of computer networks which is not owned by an entity.
-There is no central administration to the internet, any person in the world can join it.
-This entire network of networks works through following some standards and rules (i.e., protocols).
+However, there is no central administration to the internet, any person in the world can join it.
+This entire network of networks works by following some standards and rules (i.e., protocols).

 TCP/IP protocol is the main impelling agent for the internet used by the connected networks along with the other protocols like HTTP, FTP and SMTP.
-There are several other protocols and application which we have been using since the evolution of the internet such as Telnet, FTP (File Transfer Protocol), Internet Relay Chat, Gopher, Usenet News, WWW(World Wide Web).
+There are several other protocols and applications which we have been using since the evolution of the internet such as Telnet, FTP (File Transfer Protocol), Internet Relay Chat, Gopher, Usenet News, and WWW (World Wide Web).

-Now, as it is mentioned above that the Internet is a public or generic network then who is responsible for enforcing the standards for the internet.
-Let’s find out how these standards are defined and enforced.
+As mentioned above, the Internet is a public or generic network then who is responsible for enforcing the standards for the internet.
+Let’s find out who defines and enforced these standards.

-There are some non-profitable organization created in order to bind the various activities happening on the internet such as IAB (Internet Architecture Board), IETF (Internet Engineering Task Force), and IESG (Internet Engineering Steering Group).
-Each of these organization has a well-defined goal.
+There are some non-profitable organizations created in order to bind the various activities happening on the internet such as IAB (Internet Architecture Board), IETF (Internet Engineering Task Force), and IESG (Internet Engineering Steering Group).
+Each of these organizations has a well-defined goal.
 However, RFC (Request For Comments) is responsible for the actual development of new standards which is conducted by working groups authorized by IETF.

-An intranet is a part of the Internet that is privately owned by an organization.
+An intranet is a part of the internet, it is the private network owned by an organization.
 It connects all the computers together and provides access to files and folders within that specific network.
-It has a firewall surrounding the system to avoid the unauthorized user from accessing the network.
+It has a firewall surrounding the system to avoid unauthorized users from accessing the network.
 Only authorized users have permission to access the network.

-Moreover, Intranet is used for connecting computers and transmitting data, files or documents within the firm.
-It is a secure way to share the details, materials, and folders as the network are highly secured and restricted within the organization.
+Moreover, Intranet connects computers and transmits data, files or documents within the firm.
+It is a secure way to share the details, materials, and folders as the network is highly secured and restricted within the organization.
 It renders various services such as email, search, data storage, etc.

 Working of an Intranet